SJTU-Applemin/AutoULTGen/Client/command_validator_app/Readme.md

 For each TextEdit field, users should satisfy certain requirements.
 1. TestName
 - input testname like `encodeHevcCQ`
+We only allow one platform, one component and one GUID for one TestName.
+If you set an existed testname with conflicting information.
+A messagebox would pop out to remind you.

 2. Command Path
 - It should be the folder you store all the mhw_xxx.h files that you want to use.
 For general search, you can choose `....\gfx\gfx-driver\Source\media` as your command path.